tjmckinley/NERC_DTP_visualisation/README.md

 This repo contains lecture notes and slides for CSC3031 Applied Data Science module.

-The `template` branch contains the `RtutorialSkeleton` code that can be merged if new changes are made.
-The `main` branch contains the lecture slides.

-There is a Git submodule named `slides`.
-In this folder is a clone of the `slideTemplate` repo (again, the `template` branch contains the template, and the `main` branch contains the new slides.
-In contrast this repo can be rebased currently).

 To completely compile all of the lecture notes, one can run the `_build.sh` script.
 This will compile all lecture slides and lecture notes, and create a compressed `.zip` file that can be uploaded to ELE.
 When setting the